 Stories in Art (Ages 4–7)

-Stories in Art introduces children to artists through careful looking, storytelling, and hands-on experimentation.
-Led by museum educators, each program includes reading a children’s book, exploring one work of art in the galleries, and completing a simple hands-on activity.
+Stories in Art introduces children (ages 4 to 7) to artists through careful looking, storytelling, and hands-on experimentation.
+Led by museum educators, each program includes reading a children’s book, exploring one work of art in the galleries, and completing a simple, hands-on activity.
 Each program is approximately 60 minutes.

 The summer series is presented in a four-year cycle—Explore Italy, Discover Dutch Art, Tour de France, and American Adventure—where each topic highlights a different part of the West Building permanent collection.
 The winter series investigates modern art in the East Building.